vigneshr2306/vigneshr2306.github.io/_pages/about.md

 ### <span style="color:#ff4703">research interests</span>

 I am passionate about research and engineering in the intersection of Robotics, Computer Vision and Deep Learning.
-Particularly, I am interested in applying learning-based principles to enable and improve perception tasks in robots (and other applications).
-I am also into decision-making in autonomous systems, specifically using Model Predictive Control or Reinforcement Learning.
+Particularly, I'm interested in applying learning-based principles to enable and improve perception tasks in robots and other applications.
+I am also drawn towards decision-making in autonomous systems, specifically using Model Predictive Control or Reinforcement Learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.